Suzuki Katana: History

+Under a contract with Suzuki, a three-man team at Target Design worked to update the motorbike's image.

-Suzuki formally engaged Target design and a three-man team led by Hans Muth, ex-chief of styling for BMW, who had done much to modernise the image of the venerable Bavarian Boxer Twin, began work to update the Suzuki's image.
-Muth's three-man Target Design team consisted of himself, Jan Fellstrom and Hans-Georg Kasten.
-The design worked through several variations, with the ED1 and ED2 versions ("ED" for "European Design") revealed to the public in 1980.
-The Target designed machines were in general production until 1985, when all the original model Katanas were discontinued, although 'Katana-esque' styling appeared on many in-house designed Suzuki machines for some years to come.
+The team consisted of Jan Fellstrom, Hans-Georg Kasten, and the leader Hans Muth, ex-chief of styling for BMW, who had done much to modernise the image of the venerable Bavarian Boxer Twin.

+After several design variants, the ED1 and ED2 versions ("ED" for "European Design") were revealed to the public in 1980.

+They remained in production until 1985, when all the original model Katanas were discontinued.

+The new styling set a tone for many in-house designed Suzuki machines for some years to come.

 ED1

 The original design was a 650 cc model called the ED1.
-The unfaired ED1 design featured a tall, sculpted fuel tank, with both curves and straight edges that merged the tank with a concave seat flanked by angular side panels.
+The unfaired ED1 design featured a tall, sculpted fuel tank, with curves and straight edges that merged the tank with a concave seat flanked by angular side panels.
 This meant that the rider essentially sat more in the motorcycle than on it (as was the norm).
 The ED1 design would be modified for production as the GS550M Katana, and later the GS650G Katana.